Patt Morrison

 Patt Morrison is a journalist, author, and radio-television personality based in Los Angeles and Southern California.

 Media

 Morrison is a writer for the Los Angeles Times, with the weekly 'Patt Morrison Asks' column, and received the Joseph M. Quinn award in 2000 from the Los Angeles Press Club for lifetime achievement.
 In 2006 she began hosting the eponymous public radio program 'Patt Morrison,' a 2-hour weekday interview-talk program on NPR affiliate KPCC.
 Her program was dropped in August 2012.
 Morrison has been a frequent commentator on National Public Radio since 1994, BBC radio and TV, and The Huffington Post blog.
-She also founded the PBS daily local news 'Life & Times' public television program, and co-hosted it on KCET-TV from 1993 to 2001.
+She also founded the PBS daily local news 'Life & Times public television program, and co-hosted it on KCET-TV from 1993 to 2001.
 She won six Emmys and 6 Golden Mike awards for the program.
 Currently, Morrison fills in as the host of KPCC's "AirTalk" when the show's regular host, Larry Mantle, is unable to do the show.

+In 2023, the Society of Professional Journalists Greater Los Angeles chapter gave Morrison their Distinguished Journalist Award.